Redcolaborar/Red-Colaborar/wp-content/themes/customizr/readme.txt

 * Hammer.JS - v2.0.4 - Copyright (c) 2014 Jorik Tangelder, MIT license
 * SmoothScroll - v1.3.8 (Balazs Galambosi), MIT license
 * Icon Set: Font Awesome is licensed under SIL OFL 1.1 and MIT License
-* The images screenshot.png, inc/assets/img/customizr-theme-customizer.png, inc/assets/img/customizr-theme-responsive.png, inc/admin/img/ are creations of Nicolas Guillaume and licensed under GPL v2+
-* All images in inc/assets/img/demo are licensed under CC0 in pixabay.com
+* The images screenshot.png, and all images under inc/admin/img/ are creations of Nicolas Guillaume and licensed under GPL v2+, or licensed under CC0 and found on pixabay.com or unsplash.com
 * The image slider-loader.gif is released under the WTFPL license (http://www.wtfpl.net/, GPL compatible), generated on http://ajaxload.info/

 #######################  Changelog ######################
+= 3.5.0 January 31st 2017 =
+* fixed : Trying to get property of non-object php notice when setting up WooCommerce
+* Imp : introduced Poppins as the new default Google font
+* Imp : changed default body line-height in pixelds to 1.6em
+* Imp: new screenshot
+* Imp: implemented an enhanced social links module in the customizer
+* Imp: improved compatibility with Woothemes Sensei plugin fixes #759
+* Imp: use lower tc-page-wrap and tc-sn z-index for compatibility reasons fixes #762
+* Imp: button toggle nav positioning improvments
+* Imp : added a notice for for freshly created menu not yet visible in the header main location
+* Imp: improve side menu positioning depending on the header layout

 = 3.4.38 January 21st 2017 =
 * Fix: fix default page menu behavior when dropdown on click submenu open #730
 * Imp: fix plugin php7 checker (wrong) compatibility issue #727 , #719